seancolsen/querydown/docs/design.md

 In our schema, each user has multiple issues.
 We use `#` to refer to a related table which has multiple records for each record in the base table.

-The rows returned from the query still correspond directly to the rows in the base table -- all data joined with `#` will be aggregated vs the base table.
+The rows returned from the query still correspond directly to the rows in the base table &mdash; all data joined with `#` will be aggregated vs the base table.
 The default aggregation is to _count_ the related records.

 ---